walter-a-jablonowski/simple-nutrition-counter/misc/dev_info.md

 Common
 ----------------------------------------------------------

+- Code is minimalistic intentionally
+  - we use only: PHP, js, bootstrap, maybe a view styles
+  - no database, just parsable text files
-- Use the view ins of index for including in a large app
+- view.php is for including in a larger app
   - html ids have a prefix
-  - encapsulation: (in development)

 Model
 ----------------------------------------------------------